openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 **cluster creator** is a human user responsible for deploying a cluster.

 1. The cluster creator creates a Performance Profile for the NTO and specifies a shared CPU partition.
-2. The cluster creator (TODO: does what???) to enable the new admission hook.
+2. The cluster creator enables the new admission hook (TODO: how???).
+Note: This needs to be done at the cluster level (not the node level) so can't be done by NTO.
+One option might be to apply a CR to update the apiserver configuration, but that is still TBD.
 3. The cluster creator then creates the cluster.
 4. The NTO creates a machine config manifest to write a configuration file for kubelet to specify the shared and isolated CPUs.